dperique/termi-chat/README.md

 Termi-Chat is a chatbot similar to the ChatGPT webUI but requires only a terminal.

-Some of us like webapges but sometimes you just want a terminal, for the former, see chat.opanai.com, for the latter, termi-chat is for you.
+Some of us like webapges but sometimes you just want a terminal, for the former, see chat.opanai.com (or termi-chat's improvised [streamlit version](#the-streamlit-version)), for the latter, termi-chat is for you.

 NOTE: there are a ton of chatbots that use the OpenAI API.
 The `termi-chat` app solves my particular style of use: speed, custom (editable) context, with